matthewnitschke/Kavie/README.md

 });
 ```

-If you need to validate in different sections, Kavie can do that too
+#Sections
+Sections in kavie are ways to validate different parts of a view model.

 ```javascript
 self.value = ko.observable().extend({